Mido

 Other applications can now connect to this port.
 (One oddity is that, at least in Linux, RtMidi can’t see its own virtual ports, while PortMidi can see them.)

-Client Name¶
+Client Name

-You can specify a client name for the port: (New in 1.2.0.)
+You can specify a client name for the port:

 >>> port = mido.open_input('New Port', client_name='My Client')

 This requires python-rtmidi >= 1.0rc1.
-If client_name is passed the port will be a virtal port.
+If client_name is passed the port will be a virtual port.

 Note